tauri-apps/tauri-docs/docs/guides/architecture/configuration-files.md

 # Configuration Files

-Since Tauri is a toolkit for building applications there can be a lot of places to configure project settings.
+Since Tauri is a toolkit for building applications there can be many files to configure project settings.
 Some common files that you may run across are `tauri.conf.json`, `package.json` and `Cargo.toml`.
-You can use this page as a reference to understand the differences between each of these and where to configure the relevant settings for your project.
+We briefly explain each on this page to help point you in the right direction for which file to modify.

 ## `tauri.conf.json`

 This is the file used by the Tauri process.
-You can define the build settings (such as the [command run prior to `tauri build`][before-build-command] or [`tauri dev`][before-dev-command]), set the [name and version of your app][package-config], [control the Tauri process][tauri-config], and any plugin settings.
-Find all of the options for this config file in the [`tauri.conf.json` API reference].
+You can define build settings (such as the [command run prior to `tauri build`][before-build-command] or [`tauri dev`][before-dev-command]), set the [name and version of your app][package-config], [control the Tauri process][tauri-config], and configure any plugin settings.
+You can find all of the options in the [`tauri.conf.json` API reference].

 ## `Cargo.toml`

-Cargo's manifest file.
-You can declare Rust crates your app depends on, metadata about your app, and much more.
-If you do not intend to do a lot of backend development using Rust for your app then you probably won't be changing it very much, but it's important to know it exists and what it does.
+Cargo's manifest file used to declare Rust crates your app depends on, metadata about your app, and other Rust-related features.
+If you do not intend to do backend development using Rust for your app then you may not modifying it much, but it's important to know that it exists and what it does.

-An example of a barebones `Cargo.toml` file for a Tauri project might look a little something like this:
+Below is an example of a barebones `Cargo.toml` file for a Tauri project:

 ```toml title=Cargo.toml
 [package]